mohitpai/journey-optimizer.en/help/using/start/guardrails.md

 * For system-generated events, streaming data used to initiate a customer journey must be configured within Journey Optimizer first to get a unique orchestration ID.
 This orchestration ID must be appended to the streaming payload coming into Adobe Experience Platform.
 This limitation does not apply to rule-based events.
 * Business events cannot be used in conjunction with unitary events or audience qualification activities.
-* Unitary journeys (starting with an event or a audience qualification) include a guardrail that prevents journeys from being erroneously triggered multiple times for the same event.
+* Unitary journeys (starting with an event or an audience qualification) include a guardrail that prevents journeys from being erroneously triggered multiple times for the same event.
 Profile re-entrance is temporally blocked by default for 5 minutes.
 For instance, if an event triggers a journey at 12:01 for a specific profile and another one arrives at 12:03 (whether it is the same event or a different one triggering the same journey) that journey will not start again for this profile.
 * Journey Optimizer requires events to be streamed to Data Collection Core Service (DCCS) to be able to trigger a journey.
 Events ingested in batch or events from internal Journey Optimizer datasets (Message Feedback, Email Tracking, etc.) cannot be used to trigger a journey.
 For use cases where you cannot get streamed events, please build an audience based on those events and use the **Read Audience** activity instead.
 Audience qualification can technically be used, but can cause downstream challenges based on the actions used.

 ### Data sources {#data-sources-g}